girlguidinghertfordshire/ggherts/_events/2022-03-05-outdoor-first-aid.md

 The course is essential for those leading outdoor activities such as hillwalking, DofE expeditions, climbing or mountain biking.
 It is also useful for anyone aged 16+ and wanting to take their first aid knowledge a little further than 1st Response.

-**Cost:** £120-£140 (tbc, subject to confirmation of hall hire cost).
+**Cost:** £130.
 Funding is available for those needing Outdoor First Aid as part of another outdoor qualification which they are using for Girlguiding events.

 To book contact <walking@girlguidinghertfordshire.co.uk>